 BMW, Qualcomm battle against VW, Renault on connected car rules

-[BRUSSELS] Qualcomm Inc, BMW AG, and Deutsche Telekom AG are facing off against car-markers including Volkswagen AG, Renault SA and Volvo Group over how automobiles talk to each other.
+QUALCOMM Inc, BMW AG, and Deutsche Telekom AG are facing off against carmakers including Volkswagen AG, Renault SA and Volvo Group over how automobiles "talk" to one another.

 At issue are the rules of the road for future connected and automated cars in Europe, which will dictate how to send information between vehicles and infrastructure, such as making cars aware of other vehicles on the road as well as relaying signals from traffic lights and other facilities.

-The European Parliament is set to vote Wednesday on draft rules by the European Commission, the bloc's executive body, that would endorse WiFi technology pushed by Volkswagen, General Motors, and Volvo Group.
+The European Parliament was set to vote on Wednesday on draft rules by the European Commission, the bloc's executive body, that would endorse WiFi technology pushed by VW, General Motors and Volvo Group.

 "We are convinced that mandating WiFi technology will cause significant delays to the European rollout of car-to-car and car-to-infrastructure communication," BMW chief executive officer Harald Krueger and Deutsche Telekom CEO Timotheus Hoettges said in a joint letter to Germany's Transport Minister Andreas Scheuer.

-In a statement published Monday auto and IT associations including 5GAA - which includes Qualcomm, Ford Motor Co, and Daimler AG as members - also called on the European Parliament and the European member states to reject the law, saying it will "downsize safety gains, negatively impact the competitiveness of our automotive sector and the development of 5G technology in Europe".
+In a statement published on Monday, car and IT associations including 5GAA - which includes Qualcomm, Ford Motor Co, and Daimler AG as members - also called on the European Parliament and the European member states to reject the law, saying it will "downsize safety gains, negatively impact the competitiveness of our automotive sector and the development of 5G technology in Europe".

-The critics scored an early win last week after the parliament's transport committee rejected the commission's draft, unveiled in March.
-In an email obtained by Bloomberg, Dominique Riquet, the vice chair of the parliament's transport committee, called on his parliament colleagues to reject the draft law, arguing for tech neutrality.
+The critics scored an early win last week after the European Parliament's transport committee rejected the commission's draft, unveiled in March.
+In an email obtained by Bloomberg, Dominique Riquet, the vice-chair of the parliamentary transport committee, called on his parliament colleagues to reject the draft law, arguing for tech neutrality.

 Should the European Parliament back the committee, it would force the commission back to the drawing board.
-If the parliament backs the commission's draft, European member states could still decide to veto it.
+If Parliament backs the commission's draft, European member states could still decide to veto it.
+BLOOMBERG